-REX FACT SHEET MARDI GRAS-FEBRUARY 12, 2013
+REX FACT SHEET MARDI GRAS-FEBRUARY 28, 2017

-2013 Quick Facts
+2017 Quick Facts

-Mardi Gras 2013: February 12, 2013
+Mardi Gras 2016: February 28, 2017

 Rex Parade: Mardi Gras Morning, 10AM, 27 Floats, 450 Riders, 33 Mounted Lieutenants

 Rex Parade Route: Traditional route, beginning at South Claiborne and Napoleon Avenue

-Rex Parade Theme: "All Creatures Great and Small" "All things bright and beautiful, all creatures great and small," the first lines of a beloved Anglican hymn, provide the theme for the 2013 Rex Procession.
-Creatures-real and imaginary, massive and tiny-make up the colorful 2013 Rex Carnival menagerie.
+Rex Parade Theme: The 2017 theme, "Carnival Fêtes and Feasts," highlights the varied and colorful ways Carnival is celebrated around the world.
+The Ancients celebrated the transition from Winter's darkness to Spring's light and promise with feasts and festivals, and with the advent of Christianity Shrove Tuesday marked the last exuberant celebration before Lent's solemnity and fasting began on Ash Wednesday.
+These diverse and colorful traditions inspire the theme and float designs of the 2017 Rex Procession.

-Rex Arrival and Lundi Gras Festivities: Spanish Plaza, 6PM, Monday, February 11, 2013: This year marks the 27th Anniversary of the Lundi Gras celebration.
+Rex Arrival and Lundi Gras Festivities: Spanish Plaza, 6PM, Monday, February 27, 2017: This year marks the 30th Anniversary of the Lundi Gras celebration, and Rex will again arrive by special train.

-2013 Rex Proclamation: Created by local artist Shirley Hesse, the 2013 Proclamation illustrates the theme of the 2013 Rex Procession: "All Creatures Great and Small."
-Traditional Rex symbols, such as a brilliant crown and scepter, are also part of this colorful proclamation.
+2017 Rex Proclamation: The 2017 Rex Proclamation, created by noted New Orleans artist Cleland Powell, illustrates the "Carnival Fêtes and Feasts," theme with images illustrating Carnival celebrations around the world, but particularly those in Louisiana.

 Rex Website: www.rexorganization.com

 About Rex

 Founding, Official Name and Motto

 Rex first ruled over Carnival in New Orleans in 1872.
 The official name of the Rex Organization is the "School of Design," but it is generally referred to as Rex or the Rex Organization.
 "Pro Bono Publico," the Rex motto, means "for the public good" and appears on all official Rex documents.
 Rex places great emphasis on this motto and uses it as a basis for all of its policies, activities, and community initiatives, including the work of the Pro Bono Publico Foundation, formed in 2006.

 Rex, The King of Carnival

-One of the enduring legacies of Rex founders is the selection each year of a King to rule not only over the Rex Parade and Ball but also to preside over the entire New Orleans Carnival celebration.
+One of the enduring legacies of Rex founders is the annual selection of a King to rule not only over the Rex Parade and Ball but also to preside over the entire New Orleans Carnival celebration.
 His Queen is called the "Queen of Carnival," not the "Queen of Rex."
-"Rex" is, of course, "King" in Latin, so Rex should not be called "King Rex," as that would be redundant.
+"Rex" is the Latin word for "King," so Rex is not called "King Rex," as that would be redundant.
 He is also referred to as the "Monarch of Merriment."

 Why was Rex Founded?

-The first Rex parade in 1872 coincided with the visit of the Grand Duke Alexis, and many popular accounts suggest that the Rex Organization formed intentionally for the purpose of honoring him with a parade.
+The first Rex parade in 1872 coincided with the visit of Russia's Grand Duke Alexis, and many popular accounts suggest that the Rex Organization was formed for the purpose of honoring him with a parade.
 The Grand Duke did, in fact, review the first Rex parade from the official stands at Gallier Hall.
 Contemporary research tells us, however, that Rex founders had much more in mind.
 They saw opportunity in creating an exciting daytime parade, replacing disorderly street celebrations on Mardi Gras day.
-They hoped this spectacle would attract visitors to New Orleans, building good will and helping to re-establish the strong commercial and cultural connections their city had long enjoyed.
+They hoped this spectacle would attract visitors to New Orleans, building good will and helping to reestablish the strong commercial and cultural connections their city had long enjoyed.
 Their efforts were successful by any measure, and within a few years New Orleans and its Carnival became a favored destination for travelers.